-STRUCTURAL DESIGN INTERPRETATION OF AASHTO SPECIFICATIONS Subject Section 6 - Steel Structures

-6.4.1 STRUCTURAL STEELS:

-STRUCTURAL STEELS: AASHTO designation M270 Grade 50 and 50W are the basic structural steels recommended for use in Kentucky's steel bridges.
+STRUCTURAL DESIGN Section INTERPRETATION OF AASHTO SPECIFICATIONS Subject Section 6 - Steel Structures 6.4.1 STRUCTURAL STEELS: AASHTO designation M270 Grade 50 and 50W are the basic structural steels recommended for use in Kentucky's steel bridges.
 Galvanized steel shall use M270 Grade 50 and any painted or steel left to weather shall use M270 Grade 50W.

-Use AASHTO M270 Grades 70, 70W, 100 and 100W only with approval of the Director, Division of Structural Design.
+Use AASHTO M: with approval of the 270 Grades 70, 70W, 100 and 100W only he Director, Division of Structural Design.